Ziezi/Introduction-to-MATLAB-Octave-and-Numerical-Methods-for-Engineers/README.md

 1.Exercise1: Represent Logistic Equation.

-2.Exercise1b:Script comparing approximation and analytic solution to the Logistis Equation.
+2.Exercise1b: Script comparing approximation and analytic solution to the Logistis Equation.

-3.Exercise2: Represent the Lorenz Equation,

-% which is a simplified system of equations describing the 2D flow of fluid.
+3.Exercise2: Represent the Lorenz Equation, which is a simplified system of equations describing the 2D flow of fluid.

-4.Exercise2a: Solve the Lorenz Equation using ode45.
+4.Exercise2a: Solve the Lorenz Equation using `ode45`.

-5.Exercise2b:Script showing a plot of a solution of the Lorenz Equation.

-% and creating a simulation (animation) of particle trajectory (Lorenz Attractor).
+5.Exercise2b: Script showing a plot of a solution of the Lorenz Equation; creating a simulation (animation) of particle trajectory (Lorenz Attractor).

-6.Exercise3: Represent Mass-Spring-Damper system

-% by reducing the order of the ODE describing it.
+6.Exercise3: Represent Mass-Spring-Damper system by reducing the order of the ODE describing it.

-7.Exercise3b:Script showing a plot of the solutions to the Mass-Spring-Damper system

-% in the cases of: no damping, underdapming, critical damping and overdamping.
+7.Exercise3b: Script showing a plot of the solutions to the Mass-Spring-Damper system in the cases of: no damping, underdapming, critical damping and overdamping.

 8.Exercise4: Implement Forward Euler method for ODE integration.

-9.Exercise4b:Script applying [T, S] = myForwardEuler (dS, tSpan, S0)

-% and comparing it to ode45 and the exact solution.
+9.Exercise4b: Script applying `[T, S] = myForwardEuler (dS, tSpan, S0)` and comparing it to ode45 and the exact solution.

 10.Exercise5: Implement fourth order Runge-Kutta method for ODE integration.

-11.Exercise5b:Script applying [T, S] = myRK4(dS, tSpan, S0) and comparing it to ode45.
+11.Exercise5b:Script applying `[T, S] = myRK4(dS, tSpan, S0)` and comparing it to `ode45`.

-12.TryIt1:Script demonstrating Euler Approximation for Exponential Function.
+12.TryIt1: Script demonstrating Euler Approximation for Exponential Function.

-13.TryIt2:Script demonstrating Numerical Stability of ODEs Integration schemes.
+13.TryIt2: Script demonstrating Numerical Stability of ODEs Integration schemes.

-14.TryIt3:Script demonstrating built-in ODE solvers and their approximation error.
+14.TryIt3: Script demonstrating built-in ODE solvers and their approximation error.

-15.TryIt4:Script demonstrating built-in ODE solvers and their approximation error.
+15.TryIt4: Script demonstrating built-in ODE solvers and their approximation error.

-16.TryIt5:Script demonstrating built-in ODE solver: ode45.
+16.TryIt5: Script demonstrating built-in ODE solver: `ode45`.

 ---